 Left in the open, the crystals will turn brown over time due to oxidation, so take in their ephemeral beauty while you can.
-Or you can store them in an airtight container.

 I had a lot of fun making it, and I hope you enjoyed the read too.
 If you’re interested in another easy (and safe) DIY crystal project, consider checking out my article on how to grow alum crystals here.